Like a Prayer (album): Legacy

 Like a Prayer is often referred to as one of the greatest albums of the 1980s and of all time.
 In 2003, Rolling Stone named it the 237th greatest of all time; nine years later, it dropped to the 239th position on the magazine's revisited list.
-Finally, in 2020, it was allocated at number 331.

-In a 2005 poll conducted by Channel 4, Like a Prayer was voted the eight greatest album in music history.
+Finally, in 2020, it was placed at number 331.
+Slant Magazine included it on their 2003 list of 50 Essential Pop Albums.
+In a 2005 poll conducted by Channel 4, Like a Prayer was voted the eighth-greatest album in music history.
 That same year, it was included among the 1001 Albums You Must Hear Before You Die, where it was named the "most spectacular" pop album since the Beatles' Revolver (1966).
 Time deemed it one of the 100 "greatest and most influential musical compilations since 1954".
 In 2024, Apple Music ranked Like a Prayer 77th on their 100 Best Albums list.
 Like a Prayer was featured in the book Spin Alternative Record Guide, where it was given a perfect score of 10/10 by reviewer Rob Sheffield; this score is given to albums considered "unimpeachable" masterpieces or "flawed record[s] of crucial historical significance".
 It is also considered one of the greatest albums ever made by a woman.
 In 2015, Billboard named it Madonna's best studio album that "continues to inspire decades later, and remains [her] thrilling high-water mark".
 From The National, Saeed Saeed also named it the singer's best, adding that, although "[Madonna] went on to release more adventurous material, nothing beats the pure thrills found in this landmark release".
 Taraborrelli wrote that, "every important artist has at least one album in his or her career whose critical and commercial success becomes the artist's magic moment", for Madonna, it was Like a Prayer.